EnergyMashupLab/NIST-CTS-Agents/docs/running.md

-Importing Maven Projects from Git into Eclipse
+Running NIST CTS Agents
 ------------------------------
+### Importing Maven Projects from Git into Eclipse
 #### Step 1:

 Select the folder where you want to create the local storage (on your local machine), right click and select &#39;Git Bash Here&#39;.